anopheles-genomic-surveillance/anopheles-genomic-surveillance.github.io/_sources/home.md

 1. Perform a range of analyses of *Anopheles* genomic data that are relevant to malaria vector surveillance.
 1. Generate plots, tables and statistics that can be used in a surveillance report.
 1. Interpret your results and explain to others what they mean.
-1. Identify where more data are needed to achieve surveillance goals.
-1. Design a vector genomic surveillance strategy for a region or country.

-## Workshop programme

-The course will consist of a series of workshops.
-The topics for the first three workshops are as follows:

-* {doc}`workshop-1/about`
-* {doc}`workshop-2/about`
-* Workshop 3 - Population structure and cryptic taxa (planned)

-Other topics we may cover in future workshops include:

-* Quantifying genetic diversity
-* Detecting new forms of insecticide resistance
-* Detecting gene flow and the spread of resistance
-* Variation in gene drive targets
-* Constructing a genomic surveillance report
-* Designing a vector genomic surveillance strategy

 ## Prerequisites